British PM May faces ferocious opposition to Brexit plan

 Breaking News Emails

-LONDON — British Prime Minister Theresa May will face her senior ministers at a crunch meeting Wednesday during which she'll try to persuade them to accept a fragile draft Brexit deal with the European Union.
+LONDON — British Prime Minister Theresa May said on Wednesday evening that her cabinet had agreed to accept a fragile draft Brexit deal with the European Union.

-May was planning to confront a divided cabinet to discuss her proposed agreement on divorce terms, including a plan to resolve the key issue of the Irish land border.
+May had been planning to confront a divided Cabinet to discuss her proposed agreement on divorce terms, including a plan to resolve the key issue of the Irish land border.

+"I firmly believe that the draft withdrawal agreement was the best that could be negotiated and it was for the cabinet to decide whether to move on in the talks," May said on Wednesday evening, adding that the collective decision of the cabinet was that the government should agree to the draft agreement.

+She said she would make a full statement at Parliament in the morning.

-With only 135 days until Britain leaves the European Union, it is May’s last chance to exit the trading bloc with some kind of deal on customs and trade arrangements.
-Without it, Britain could face chaos at ports and border posts — a scenario that has already prompted stockpiling of food and medicines.
+With only 135 days until Britain leaves the European Union, the agreement is May’s last chance to exit the trading bloc with some kind of deal on customs and trade arrangements.
+Without it, Britain could face chaos at ports and border posts — a scenario that has already prompted the stockpiling of food and medicines.

-The Wednesday meeting is the first of many hurdles for May's draft agreement.
+The Wednesday meeting was the first of many hurdles for May's draft agreement.
 Even if she wins backing from her own ministers, she must then get approval from lawmakers despite a razor-thin parliamentary majority and ferocious opposition.
-The deal would also have to be agreed to by EU leaders, possibly at a Nov.
+The deal would also have to be agreed to by E.U. leaders, possibly at a Nov.
 25 summit, then ratified by the bloc’s remaining 27 governments.

 Hillary Clinton blasts Brexit as 'self-inflicted wound'Oct.
 11, 201801:06